Evan-Sherman/TL13_Compiler/README.md

 #### ENSURE YOU HAVE `gcc`, `flex`, and `bison` INSTALLED

 Attatched is a script called setUp.sh.
-Simply run `./setUp.sh` in your terminal, and the `parser` executable will be created.
-Then run the `parser` executable on an input of your choice.
+Simply run `./setUp.sh` in your terminal, and the `compiler` executable will be created.
+Then run the `compiler` executable on an input of your choice.
 1 valid and a variety of invalid input files have been provided.

-ex. `./parser < correct_input.txt`
+ex. `./compiler < correct_input.txt`

+Attached is a script called `test.sh` that can be run to immediately test on all given input files.
+Make sure that `setUp.sh` has alredy been run

 ### How to run in Windows based systems